Potato cake

 Potato cake is a name given to various shaped potato dishes around the world, including a patty of hashed potatoes, a fried patty of mashed potato, a fried and battered slice of potato, or a flatbread made with mashed potato and flour.
-In some states in Australia a thin slice of potato that is battered and deep fried may be called a potato scallop, potato cake or potato fritter.
+In Northern England and some states in Australia, a thin slice of potato that is battered and deep-fried may be called a potato scallop.
+In Australia and New Zealand, the terms potato cake, potato flip and potato fritter may be used.